 Paul Newall is the President of Newall Consulting Inc. Over the last decade, his company has provided advice and analysis on strategy, energy policy, issue management, stakeholder relations and corporate branding and communications.
 Paul has more than forty years of experience in the energy sector including: transmission and generation siting; hydroelectric; market design; regulatory affairs; and, corporate affairs and governance.
 He spent thirty years with Ontario Hydro and its successor company, Ontario Power Generation.
 His issue management experience includes electric and magnetic fields, transportation of radioactive materials, and thermal generation.
 He is currently a member of Plug’n Drive’s Advisory Board and was a member of the Board of Directors of Electric Mobility Canada from 2011 to 2016.
 Paul has a Masters of Arts Degree and Diploma in Public Administration from the University of Western Ontario.

 Gerry Protti has more than 40 years of experience in the energy industry.
 Gerry is currently on the international advisory council of Emerald Technology Ventures – a venture capital company with funds invested in technology companies primarily in Europe and North America.
-He is also Chairman of Blacksquare Inc. a leader in ecommerce in the global wine and spirits industry.
+He is also Chairman of Blacksquare Inc. a company which develops ecommerce solutions for the global spirits industry.

 Laura Rees, President and owner of Teamwork Business Solutions Inc., is a consulting professional specializing in project management, strategic planning and analysis, communications, public relations and special event planning.